 8. Harry Potter & the Philosopher’s Stone – J.K Rowling (107 million copies)

-This book would have been an abject and well-deserving failure had it not been for Rowling’s inclusion, in the eleventh hour, of the iconic Mrs. Dursley.
-Her character really drives the plot along, and the showdown with the neighbours at the end of the novel is both suspenseful and beautifully paced.
-Unfortunately for Rowling, subsequent volumes displayed little of the flair that made the first one such a classic, and her decision to focus on minor characters like the tedious Harry clearly disappointed fans.
+This book would have been an abject failure had it not been for Rowling’s inclusion, in the eleventh hour, of the iconic Mrs. Dursley.
+Her character really drives the plot along, and the showdown with the neighbours at the end of the novel is a nail-biter.
+Unfortunately for Rowling, subsequent volumes displayed little of the same flair, and her decision to focus on minor characters like the tedious Harry disappointed fans.

 9. The Lord of the Rings – JRR Tolkien (150 million copies)

+Four critters modelled on English pig farmers are sent off to throw a ring away.
+You’d think the story could be wrapped up in time for second breakfast, but you’re forgetting the author’s fetish for insipid rhyming poetry.
 The other half concerns itself with a love triangle between two of the pig farmers and a creature only marginally more revolting than they, which reaches a height of repressed homoerotic passion hitherto unseen in the annals of literature.
-Hesitant to fully air his fantasies in stodgy wartime Britain, the author casts one of the trio into a pit, marries the second off to the local bar-wench, and sends the third away to an even duller land over the sea.
+The author casts one of the trio into a pit, marries the second off, and sends the third away to an even duller land over the sea.